CodeAssociate/CA.Blocks.DataAccess/docs/quick-examples/Index.md

 }
 ```

-The blocks only have a single concrete implementation of the IDataAccessKeyToConnectionStringResolver which is the HardCodedConnectionStringsResolver.
-The AppDotConfigConnectionStringsResolver and JsonConfigConnectionStringsResolver have been pulled out of blocks as the configuration is more of a hosting app concern.
-Having these concrete implementations meant the blocks were pulling in both configuration models and bloating the project dependencies.
+The blocks only have a single concrete implementation of the `IDataAccessKeyToConnectionStringResolver`, which is the `HardCodedConnectionStringsResolver`.
+The `AppDotConfigConnectionStringsResolver` and `JsonConfigGetConnectionStringResolver` have been pulled out of the blocks, as configuration is more of a hosting app concern.
+Having these concrete implementations meant the blocks were pulling in both configuration models and bloating project dependencies.

 ### Using app.config
-If you are using web.config or app.config typically .Net 1 -  4.8 [see using  AppDotConfigConnectionStringsResolver ](./UsingAppDotConfigConnectionStringsResolver.html)
+If you are using `web.config` or `app.config` (typically .NET Framework 1.1 - 4.8), [see using AppDotConfigConnectionStringsResolver](./connection-configuration/UsingAppDotConfigConnectionStringsResolver.md).

 ### Using appsettings.json
-2. If you using appsettings.json or config.json which is typically done with .Net Core  [see using JsonConfigConnectionStringsResolver.html](./UsingJsonConfigConnectionStringsResolver.html)
+If you are using `appsettings.json` or `config.json` (typically .NET Core / .NET 5+), [see using JsonConfigConnectionStringsResolver](./connection-configuration/UsingJsonConfigConnectionStringsResolver.md).

-### Using a Custom  ConnectionStringsResolver
+### Using a custom ConnectionStringsResolver
-3. You can use custom ConnectionStringsResolver [see implementing a CustomConnectionStringResolver](./CustomConnectionStringResolver.html)
+You can use a custom `ConnectionStringsResolver`, [see implementing a CustomConnectionStringResolver](./connection-configuration/CustomConnectionStringResolver.md).

 ### The hard coded version